 At Cultures Capsules, we like our events and portraits to feed all of our senses, so to accompany the music and lyrical games, we also provided some typical apéro treats.

-For the show we provided all the most typical foods including French cheeses, saucisson, pâté, rillettes, crudité, cornichons… and of course some delicious baguettes from Runner and Stone (thank you for donating all of the baguettes!).
-There were french wines, aperol spritz and Shirley Temples for the kids, and a full bar to drink comme vous voulez.
+For the apéro at the show we provided all the most typical foods including French cheeses from a local specialty shop, saucisson, pâté, rillettes, crudité, cornichons… and of course some delicious baguettes from Runner and Stone (Absolute best baguettes in NYC!
+Thank you for donating all of the baguettes for the show!).

-Thanks also to Michel et Augustin who gave us a great discount on the many boxes of chocolatey cookie treats that were also a nod to the “kids version” of an apéro; the after-school goûter (the often sweet, after-school snack especially enjoyed by kids).
+Thanks also to Michel et Augustin who gave us a great discount on the many boxes of chocolatey cookie treats that were also a nod to what I like to think of as the “kids version” of an apéro; the after-school goûter (the often sweet, after-school snack especially enjoyed by kids).

 Bonus